 This recipe for orzo, a rice-shaped pasta, is quick, easy, and goes with almost any entree, especially those with a sauce or gravy to drizzle on top.
 Toasting the orzo adds a delicious nutty flavor.
 If there is no sauce, stir in some chopped fresh parsley and/or grated Parmesan cheese before serving.

 There was a time when I only used white orzo or other pasta.
 Now I prefer whole wheat, especially in a dish like this.
 It is a little difficult to find but, besides the obvious nutritional benefits, it has more flavor, as do all whole wheat products.

 - 1-1/2 cups orzo

-- 2 cups water or low-sodium broth, plus more if needed
+- 2 cups low-sodium chicken broth, vegetable broth or water, plus more if needed

 - Salt and pepper to taste

 - Chopped fresh parsley and/or grated Parmesan cheese (optional, see above)

 Place 2 teaspoons of the olive oil in a medium saucepan over medium-high heat.
 Add the orzo and cook until golden brown, stirring often, about 5 minutes.
 Add the 2 cups of water or broth; bring to a boil over high heat.
 (If using water rather than broth, add some salt at this point.)

 Reduce heat to medium-low; cover and cook until all liquid is absorbed, about 10 minutes, adding a little more liquid if needed for the orzo to become tender.
 Add the remaining teaspoon of oil, salt, pepper and optional parsley or cheese; stir well.
 Serve immediately, or keep warm off the heat and covered for up to 10 minutes.

 Notes: If using whole wheat orzo, check the cooking time on the package as it usually takes a little longer to cook.
 I sometimes use a combination or broth and water.